 Schools Around the World – This book and video is a quick view of what school looks like around the world.
 Invite your preschooler to ask questions about their clothing and their school set-up.
 How is it similar to their own school experience?
 How is it different?
 Which school would they like to spend a day in and why?

 Pen pals are an amazing way–like really, really amazing–to learn about other countries and cultures.
 You can match your preschooler with a pen pal from the United States or from another country with the Kids for Peace: Peaceful Pen Pals Project link below.
+They will feel like they are meeting children around the world.

 Download Your Free Around the World Lesson Plans Here